Legally reviewed by:

 Even more questions arise when dealing with an intentional injury outside of work.

-Contact Setareh Law Today If You Have Been Injured by a Minor
+Contact Setareh Law Today If You Have Personal Injury Claims Involving a Minor